David Owusu

-David Owusu-Akyeaw (born 27 October 1998) is an English footballer who played as a forward for Gibraltar National League side Glacis United.
+David Owusu-Akyeaw (born 27 October 1998) is an English footballer who plays as a forward for Australian National Premier Leagues Tasmania side Launceston United.

 Playing career

 Owusu joined EFL League One side Rochdale after impressing on trial in October 2016.
 He signed his first contract at the club three months later.
 He made his first team debut after coming on as a half-time substitute in a 4–0 defeat to Oxford United at Spotland on 21 January 2017.
 He was released a few months later due to injury.

 After spells at Merstham and Lordswood, Owuso moved to Gibraltar in 2021 to sign for Manchester 62.
 He made his debut on 16 October, registering an assist in a 2–0 victory over College 1975.

+In 2023, Australian National Premier Leagues Tasmania side Launceston City FC.